OznOg/yolo-reloaded/README.md

 Feel free to email me about any remarks and to propose patches (even a single line patch can change everything)

+As you may see, this project is stalled, mainly because I do not own the necessary hardware to be able to go further...
+I don't have a Nvidia card and I'm using a laptop... making tests quite painful especially for the learning part.